zero-one-group/geni/README.md

 ## Installation

-Note that `geni` wraps Apache Spark 3.0.0, which uses Scala 2.12, which has [incomplete support for JDK 11](https://docs.scala-lang.org/overviews/jdk-compatibility/overview.html).
+Note that Geni wraps Apache Spark 3.0.0, which uses Scala 2.12, which has [incomplete support for JDK 11](https://docs.scala-lang.org/overviews/jdk-compatibility/overview.html).
 JDK 8 is recommended.

 Add the following to your `project.clj` dependency: